acaylor/ajs-blog/content/posts/colima.md

 kubectl get nodes
 ```

+If you are not familiar with Kubernetes, check out a [previous post](/posts/kubernetes/) to get started and install the `kubectl` tool.

 You can also deploy applications to your cluster using `kubectl` or `helm`.
-For example, you can run the following commands to install a WordPress application:
+For example, you can run the following commands to install a WordPress application from the bitnami helm repo:

 ```shell
 # Create a namespace for WordPress